-The Company's asset with fair value categorized as Level 3 within the fair value hierarchy consists of a strategic investment in Series A preferred stock of Lacerta Therapeutics, Inc. ("Lacerta") as more fully described in Note 3, License and Collaboration Agreements of the Annual Report on the Form 10-K for the year ended December 31, 2018.
+The Company's asset with fair value categorized as Level 3 within the fair value hierarchy consists of a strategic investment in Series A preferred stock of Lacerta Therapeutics, Inc. ("Lacerta") as more fully described in Note 3, License and Collaboration Agreements of the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
 The fair value of the asset was initially based on a cost approach corroborated by the Black-Scholes option pricing model.
 At the end of each reporting period, the fair value will be adjusted if Lacerta issues similar or identical equity securities or when there is a triggering event for impairment.
+There were no changes in the fair value of the Lacerta strategic investment from December 31, 2018.

 The Company's contingent consideration liability with fair value categorized as Level 3 within the fair value hierarchy relate to the regulatory-related contingent payments to Myonexus selling shareholders as well as to an academic institution under a separate license agreement that meet the definition on a derivative.
 For more information related to Myonexus, please read Note 3, License and Collaboration Agreements.
 This amount was estimated through an income approach based on the probability-weighted expected cash flows that incorporated industry-based probability adjusted assumptions relating to the achievement of the milestone and thus the likelihood of making the payments.
 This fair value measurement was based upon significant inputs not observable in the market and therefore represented a Level 3 measurement.
-At the end of each reporting period, the fair value will be adjusted to reflect the most current assumptions through earnings.
-As of June 30, 2019, the contingent consideration was recorded as a non-current liability on the Company's unaudited condensed consolidated balance sheets.
+At the end of each reporting period, the fair value is adjusted to reflect the most current assumptions through earnings.
+There were no changes in the fair value of the contingent consideration since the liability was initially recorded in the three months ended June 30, 2019.
+As of September 30, 2019, the contingent consideration was recorded as a non-current liability on the Company's unaudited condensed consolidated balance sheets.

-The carrying amounts reported in the unaudited condensed consolidated balance sheets for cash and cash equivalents, accounts receivable, accounts payable, and revolving line of credit approximated fair value because of the immediate or short-term maturity of these financial instruments.
-The carrying amounts for the term loan approximated fair value based on market activity for other debt instruments with similar characteristics and comparable risk.
+The carrying amounts reported in the unaudited condensed consolidated balance sheets for cash and cash equivalents, accounts receivable and accounts payable approximated fair value because of the short-term maturity of these financial instruments.